confluentinc/tutorials/reordering-streams/kstreams/README.md

 <!-- title: How to reorder out-of-order events in Kafka Streams -->
 <!-- description: In this tutorial, learn reorder out-of-order events Kafka Streams, with step-by-step instructions and supporting code. -->

-# How to reorder out-of-order events in Kafka Streams
+# How to reorder events in Kafka Streams

-Consider the case when the order of the events in a topic is out-of-order.
+Consider the case where the events in a Kafka topic are out of order.
-To be clear, the producer delivered the events in-order, but they are out-of-order from the perspective of the timestamps embedded in the event payload.
+Specifically, the producer delivered the events in order, but they are out of order from the perspective of the timestamps embedded in the event payload.

-In this tutorial, we'll cover how you can re-order these records in the event stream using the embedded event timestamps.
+In this tutorial, we'll cover how you can reorder these records in the event stream using the embedded event timestamps.
 The reordering will only occur per-partition and within a specific time window provided at startup.

 NOTE: This tutorial was adapted from an [original contribution](https://github.com/confluentinc/kafka-streams-examples/pull/411) by [Sergey Shcherbakov](https://github.com/sshcherbakov)

 ## Setup

-To accomplish the re-ordering, we'll leverage the fact that RocksDB stores all entries sorted by key.
+To accomplish the reordering, we'll leverage the fact that RocksDB stores all entries sorted by key.
-So you'll use [KStream.process](https://javadoc.io/static/org.apache.kafka/kafka-streams/3.7.0/org/apache/kafka/streams/kstream/KStream.html#process-org.apache.kafka.streams.processor.api.ProcessorSupplier-java.lang.String...-) method that will store incoming records into a state store using an embedded timestamp for the key, then schedule a [punctuation](https://docs.confluent.io/platform/current/streams/developer-guide/processor-api.html#defining-a-stream-processor) to occur at a given interval that will iterate over the contents of the store and forward them to downstream operators, but now in-order with respect to the embedded timestamps.
+So we'll use the [KStream.process](https://javadoc.io/static/org.apache.kafka/kafka-streams/3.7.0/org/apache/kafka/streams/kstream/KStream.html#process-org.apache.kafka.streams.processor.api.ProcessorSupplier-java.lang.String...-) method that will store incoming records into a state store using an embedded timestamp for the key.
+Then, we'll schedule a [punctuation](https://docs.confluent.io/platform/current/streams/developer-guide/processor-api.html#defining-a-stream-processor) to occur at a given interval that will iterate over the contents of the store and forward them to downstream operators, but now in order with respect to the embedded timestamps.

 ## Reordering by event timestamp

-While the code is fairly straightforward, let's take a step-by-step walk through of the key parts of the application.
+While the code is fairly straightforward, let's take a step-by-step walk-through of the key parts of the application.
 First we'll look at the `Processor.init` method details:

 ```java